corvus-dotnet/Corvus.JsonSchema/README.md

 The T4 templates need "code-behind" partials to provide the context for the generator.
 These are also generated from a T4 template called `Templates/CodeGeneratorPartial.tt`, by the `BuildTemplates.cmd` command.
 Again, these can be customized to extend the generator context required by your own generators.

 You would not normally need to run those commands to build the solution, as their output is checked into the repository.

-### Corvus.Json.Walker

-A visitor for arbitrary JSON documents, with the ability to follow JSON references and load documents from multiple sources, including the local filesystem, and over HTTP.
-This resolution is extensible to arbitrary sources by implementing `IDocumentResovler`.

-It is used by the `JsonSchemaBuilder` implementations to walk the schema and populate the `TypeDeclaration` instances for the schema.

 ### Corvus.Json.Patch